CERTCC/Vultron/docs/topics/formal_protocol/worked_example.md

 # Worked Example

-!!! note "TODO"
-    - clean up acronyms
-    - clean up cross-reference links
-    - clean up section titles
-    - redo diagrams in mermaid

-We conclude the chapter with a brief worked example showing a few usage scenarios of the protocol.
+Here we give a brief worked example showing a few usage scenarios of the [protocol](/reference/formal_protocol/).
 We use UML Sequence Diagrams to show the interaction between Participant roles.

 ### A Finder Becomes a Reporter

 As mentioned in
-§[\[sec:finder_hidden\]](#sec:finder_hidden){reference-type="ref"
-reference="sec:finder_hidden"}, Finders have a few hidden state transitions before the CVD process really begins.
+[RM Interactions](/topics/process_models/rm/rm_interactions#the-secret-lives-of-finders), Finders have a few hidden state transitions before the CVD process really begins.
 An example of this is shown in the figure below.
 The Finder must discover, validate, and prioritize their finding before initiating the CVD process.